Data Dashboard

 Note: data is suppressed for some counties and categories for multiple years.

-Data sources: USDA Census of Agriculture, multiple years.
+Data sources: USDA Census of Agriculture, Table 1: County Summary Highlights, multiple years.

 Projected Agricultural Land Conversion